volumio/volumio-plugins/plugins/audio_interface/volsimpleequal/readme.md

-20th december 2017
+13th january 2018

 	Volsimpleequal volumio simple equalizer

-A simple 10 bands graphic Equalizer plugin for Volumio2.
+# A simple 10 bands graphic Equalizer plugin for Volumio2.

 #WARNING !!!
 I reverted to alsaequal, waiting for a fix for the frying sound with mbeq